AFLplusplus/AFLplusplus/docs/fuzzing_in_depth.md

 * one to three fuzzers should fuzz a target compiled with laf-intel/COMPCOV (see above).
-Important note: If you run more than one laf-intel/COMPCOV fuzzer and you want them to share their intermediate results, the main fuzzer (`-M`) must be one of the them!
+Important note: If you run more than one laf-intel/COMPCOV fuzzer and you want them to share their intermediate results, the main fuzzer (`-M`) must be one of them!
 (Although this is not really recommended.)

 All other secondaries should be used like this:
 * a quarter to a third with the MOpt mutator enabled: `-L 0`